Mrchojedy

-Mrchojedy (Merchojed) is a village within the municipality and cadastral municipality of Samopše in the Kutná Hora District of the Czech Republic.
+Mrchojedy (Merchojed) is a village and administrative part of Samopše in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
+It has 6 inhabitants.

 History

-The earliest written record of Mrchojedy is in 1316.
+The first written record of Mrchojedy is from 1316.
 The village was owned by Sázava Monastery.
 It was acquired by the Waldstein family in the 16th century, but in the 17th century, it has returned to the ownership of the Sázava Monastery.
-The monastery was closed down by decree of Emperor Joseph II in 1785.
+The monastery owned it until 1785, when it was abolished by decree of Emperor Joseph II.

 In popular culture

 A 15th century recreation of the village, called Merhojed, is featured in the video game Kingdom Come: Deliverance.